Farmer-Markus/s25rttr-android/README.md

 I'm using android ndk r27 ndk r23(some dependencies are not compatible with ndk r17 :/) cmake 3.22.1 and openjdk 27.

-Currently you need to put the settlers 2 data into the `android-project/app/src/main/assets/share/s25rttr/S2` folder.
+When starting the App it will ask for file permission.
+After allow that you'll be able to pick a folder on your internal storage or sdcard.
+All app files will be stored in there.
+After choosing the folder, the game should give you an error that you need to put the orignal settlers 2 files into a folder(the one you picked).
+Put the game files into the folder in `share/s25rttr/S2`.
+After that the game should start normally.

 I'll add a file choosing feature in the future.